-Frank brings more than 23 years experience as a serial entrepreneur and corporate executive with 10 years of executive leadership in strategic marketing, digital acumen, and branding experience to effectively integrate digital transformation marketing initiatives in space and technology industries.
-An expat with global marketing experience in Asia, Africa, and Europe, Frank’s marketing philosophy is to connect People, Products, Process, and Technology.
-Starting with the space industry, he continued to gain his marketing experience through emerging technologies such as cloud, IoT, big data and artificial intelligence, Frank now returns to the space industry to bring space and AI together.
-Previous project responsibilities include leadership roles in change management, growth marketing, building & leading digital marketing teams and authoring a digital cloud ecosystem platform to build a community and enhance emerging technology adoption.
-His recent accomplishments include participation in the IBM Watson AI XPRIZE competition, NASA iTech and MD5, Department of Defense) startup competitions.
+Frank brings more than 23 years experience as a serial entrepreneur and corporate executive with 10 years of executive leadership in business strategy, digital marketing, and digital/AI transformation strategy experience effectively integrating business & marketing initiatives into the space and technology industries.
+An expat with global strategy and marketing experience in Asia, Africa, and Europe, Frank’s philosophy is to connect People, Products, Process, and Technology.
+Initially into the space industry then transitioning in emerging technologies such as cloud, IoT, big data and artificial intelligence, Frank now returns to the space industry to bring space and AI together.
+Previous project responsibilities include leadership roles in change management, growth marketing, digital transformation strategy, and authoring a digital cloud ecosystem platform to build a community and enhance emerging technology adoption.
+His recent accomplishments include participation in the IBM Watson AI XPRIZE, NASA iTech and MD5 (Department of Defense) startup competitions.
 Frank is a frequent speaker and thought leader on artificial intelligence transformation strategy speaking at events such as Digital Transformation World 2019, B2B Marketing Leaders Forum 2019, Content Marketing Summit 2019, and AI Summit 2019.
 He is recognized and featured in Inc. Magazine, CNET, CBS, Geek News, Space News, Aviation Week and winner of numerous Communicator Awards, a Silver Anvil Award, & two-time SBA Award.
 Frank holds a Master of Business Administration from the University of Houston and a Bachelor of Science degree in Advertising from the University of Texas at Austin.

 Senior Vice President, Civil Space